Join the practice

 Live within boundary area?

 To be eligible to register at the practice, you must live within the W2 or W11 Postcode areas.

 If you are not living in our catchment area, you may be eligible to register as an Out of Area patient, please see below.

 How to Register

-Please note we will generally process your registration within 3 working days.
-If you become unwell whilst awaiting registration you may visit the nearest walk-in centre
+Please note your registration will be processed within 15 working days.
+If you become unwell whilst awaiting registration you may visit the nearest walk-in centre.

 Soho NHS Walk-in Centre Opening Times: